Life Insurance After a Divorce: Everything You Need to Know

 • Missed Premium Payments: During the upheaval of divorce, it's easy to overlook premium payments, leading to policy lapse and loss of coverage.
 Managing life insurance after divorce involves maintaining payment schedules to avoid such pitfalls.

-• Overlooking Cash Value: In policies like whole or universal life insurance, the cash value is often forgotten or underestimated during asset division.
+• Overlooking Cash Value: In policies like whole or universal life insurance, the cash value is often forgotten or underestimated during asset division, yet it forms a vital part of life insurance and divorce settlements.

 • Failure to Update Policies: Many people forget to update their life insurance policies post-divorce, leading to unintended beneficiaries.